Categories

 Ripped swim shorts?
 This, he said, was the remains of the near-fatal swordfish attack he experienced while photographing off the Florida Keys in 2015.
 As one of his most dangerous photo projects, it ended in a near-fatal encounter with a swordfish at dusk with some friends.
 He was in the water as it charged straight at him.
 He instinctively grabbed its bill and forced it between his legs.
 He barely avoided serious injury, though it tore through his shorts and hit him hard.

-The most dangerous animal I have ever encountered and almost lost my life to one years ago but had to get beneath this Sword to capture this incredible view looking upwards towards the sun.
+The most dangerous animal I have ever encountered and almost lost my life one year ago but had to get beneath this swordfish to capture this incredible view looking upwards towards the sun.

-Fighting just under the surface, got underneath this Sword so I could shoot up towards the surface.
+Fighting just under the surface, got underneath this swordfish so I could shoot up towards the surface.

 At the time, he didn’t realize how close he came to being impaled.
-Later, especially after hearing that another man in Kona was killed by a swordfish later in 2015, it really sank in how lucky he was to survive a swordfish attack.
+Afterward, especially upon hearing that another man in Kona was killed by a swordfish later that year in 2015, it really sank in how lucky he was to survive a swordfish attack.
 He said the whole moment felt surreal.
 “I believe a sudden surge of adrenaline and instinct, plus the help of a guardian angel, saved my life.
 To this day, it’s the most aggressive animal I’ve ever faced.”

-While not the usual Catch Magazine feature, Kevin’s photography illustrates the beautiful and wild fish most all saltwater anglers dream of.
-Yet Kevin’s photography experience, and his near-fatal swordfish attack, highlight dangers that could be more prevalent in the future.
-The variety of available camera equipment, plus the increasing popularity of extreme adventure sports, could be the crux of this phenomenon.
+As a unique Catch Magazine feature, Kevin’s photography illustrates the beautiful and wild fish most all saltwater anglers dream of.
+Kevin’s photography experience, and his near-fatal swordfish attack, highlight dangers that are certainly more prevalent as adventurous photography evolves.
+The variety of convenient equipment, plus the increasing popularity of extreme adventure sports, could be the crux of this phenomenon.

 More people want to experience, to see and to share adventure.
-All outdoor sports, including fly fishing, will be documented more often with pictures.
-It will be more important than ever to understand and respect nature as a priority over getting the next best Instagram post.
-While Kevin’s survival is a testament to the endurance of human adventure, it’s also a warning for all of us who aim for the next best catch, shot or post.
+It’s more important than ever to understand and respect nature while documenting encounters in the wildnerness.
+On land or sea, those encounters keep us focused on respecting Mother Nature.
+While Kevin’s survival is a testament to the endurance of human adventure, it’s also a reminder that we’re always a catch, a shot or a post away from our own fragile mortality.

 One of my favorite subjects to photograph.
-Sails are the fastest fish in the ocean but also one of the prettiest when they pop their colors and extend that famous fin.
+Sailfish are the fastest fish in the ocean but also one of the prettiest when they pop their colors and extend that famous fin.

 “There’s definitely risk in all of this,” he said.
 “I feel it every time I get in the water.
 But it also puts me right in the middle of something most people will never experience.
 I get to see things up close, and these are moments that don’t last long but stick with me forever.
 That’s what keeps me going back.”

-Shot off Miami Fl., it was another rough and overcast day.
-There was also very strange lighting with the clouds and the golden tint from the sun.
-As I was trying to get close to this sail, I noticed he was getting ready to jump.
-I rushed to the surface just in time to capture this magnificent poetic jump
+Shot off Miami, it was another rough and overcast day.
+Strange lighting with clouds highlights a golden tint from the sun.
+As I was trying to get close to this sail, I noticed he was preparing to jump.
+I got there in time to capture this poetic jump.

 Taken in the Bahamas – I waited so long in the water for this moment that I began to grow fins.
-This shot not only required a tremendous amount of patience, but the ability to be stealth dissolving into the surroundings.
+This shot required a tremendous amount of patience and stealth.
 Bonefish are finicky, shy, and skittish fish.
-My perseverance was rewarded when a large school passed me by as though I was invisible.
-I love the angle of this shot where the water’s surface becomes a mirrored effect.
+My perseverance was rewarded when a large school passed as though I was invisible.
+I love the angle of this shot where the water’s surface creates a mirrored effect.

-Famous for their legendary first run, I captured this Bone by himself on this pristine sand flat highlighted by incredible sun streaks.
+Famous for their legendary first run, I captured this bone by himself on a pristine sand flat highlighted by incredible sun streaks.

 Contributed By